 While large breed chickens may be more likely to suffer from heart failure than other chickens, the evidence shows that you can greatly reduce this risk by maintaining your residents at a healthy weight.
 Back To Top

 This is a bacterial infection that causes an acute respiratory disease that presents with nasal discharge, coughing, sneezing, and swelling of the face.
 You may notice a fowl smelling odor to the breath and labored breathing.
 Mortality is relatively low but the birds can be sick for up to months at a time depending on the severity of the infection.
-It is transmitted directly from bird to bird through contact, inhalation of respiratory secretions from affected birds, contaminated food or water sources, or through contaminated clothing, equipment, or other fomites.
+It is transmitted directly from bird to bird through contact, inhalation of respiratory secretions from affected birds, contaminated food or water sources, or through contaminated clothing, equipment, or other Objects or materials that may become contaminated with an infectious agent and contribute to disease spread.
 Some birds can become healthy carriers of the disease.
 Sick birds can respond to proper antibiotic treatment, but recovered birds can become healthy carriers of the disease.
 Back To Top

 Infectious Laryngotracheitis (ILT)